Agricultural Operation Practices Act

 Act and regulations

 The Agricultural Operation Practices Act (AOPA) and its associated regulations apply to all agricultural operations in Alberta.
-The purpose of the act is to ensure the province’s livestock industry can grow to meet the opportunities presented by local and world markets in an environmentally sustainable manner.

 - Part 1 Nuisance: defines how nuisance issues such as odour, dust, noise and smoke resulting from agricultural activities are addressed.

 - Part 2 Livestock and Manure: sets the permitting process for the construction or expansion of confined feeding operations (CFOs), the compliance process, and management of manure on agricultural operations in Alberta.

 The purpose of Part 2 of the act is to ensure the province’s livestock industry can grow to meet the opportunities presented by local and world markets in an environmentally sustainable manner.
 Part 2 Livestock and Manure of AOPA has 3 associated regulations:

 - Agricultural Operation Practices Act Administrative Procedures Regulation